WhiplashFriday, June 19th, 2015, 11:30 pm

 Whiplash doesn’t respond to only one specific treatment.
 Most recent studies advocate using ice for the first 24 hours after injury, but after that gentle movement/exercise is found to be most effective along with heat and the realm of chiropractic care, physical therapy, pain relief medications, massage, ultrasound, injections and in some cases, even traction.

-Chiropractic therapy is extremely effective in reducing the muscle strain and aligning the 7 vertebrae of the neck after whiplash injury.
+Our chiropractor in Valley Stream and chiropractic therapy is extremely effective in reducing the muscle strain and aligning the 7 vertebrae of the neck after whiplash injury.
 Physical therapy can be useful in helping to strengthen muscles and reduce painful motions.
 During physical therapy, gentle massage and ultrasound treatment can be utilized to great effect.
 Sometimes, injections and traction have a role, but our healthcare givers will guide you to the proper treatment for your specific presentation.
 Occupational therapy is effective in helping the patient to return to the work environment.
 Medications can be used in conjunction with the above to give you increased pain relief after you leave our office.